Krishna-1996/Machine_Learning_Projects/1. IPL Score Prediction/README.md

     y = df['target column'] # Include only target column.

 ##### 3.3 Label Encoding
+- Definition: It is a technique to convert th e
 - I have applied label encoding to your categorical features in X.
 - I have created separate `LabelEncoder` objects for each categorical feature and encoded their values.
 - I have created mappings to convert the encoded labels back to their original values, which can be helpful for interpreting the results.